Citing Sources

-This tutorial is an introduction to citing sources, including citation styles, citation information, and formatting citations.
+This tutorial is an introduction to citing sources, including citation information, formatting citations, and citation styles.
 Citations are a way to acknowledge when you use someone else’s words or ideas.
 Using someone else’s words or ideas without including a citation is a form of plagiarism, and can be considered academic misconduct.

 While each citation style is a little bit different—from how the author’s name is represented, to where the date of publication appears—most citations will include the following information: